AdamBoley/Exam-Scores-Analysis/README.md

 The following resources were used to assist in the construction of this project:

-- The dataset used in this project is located [here](https://www.kaggle.com/datasets/whenamancodes/students-performance-in-exams)
+- The dataset used in this project is located [here](https://www.kaggle.com/datasets/whenamancodes/students-performance-in-exams).
+Many thanks to [Aman Chauhan](https://www.kaggle.com/whenamancodes) for creating and uploading this dataset

 - [My Fork of the Churnometer Walkthrough Project](https://github.com/AdamBoley/churnometer) proved to be of immense assistance.
 Firstly, I took several code blocks from it, which were used in the regression and classification model training.
 These are:
     - The HyperparameterOptimizationSearch class, used for testing several algorithms and their hyperparameters